 The cookies turned out fine, but even reducing the sugar amount by 1/4 cups they were way too sweet.
 If I decide to make them again next time I would reduce the sugar amount to 1/4 cup of sugar.

 Next is butter.
 I used 228 grams of grass-fed unsalted Kerrygold butter.
 It’s about 2 sticks.
 I left the butter on the counter until it got super soft.
-And since I didn’t use salted butter, I also added 1/4 teaspoon of Himalayan sea salt to the recipe.
+I didn’t use salted butter, so added 1/4 teaspoon of Himalayan sea salt to the recipe.

 For the flour, I used Organic all-purpose flour.
 I think I could use any healthier flours too, like sprouted whole wheat flours and it would turn out fine.
 There are many healthier variations to choose: sprouted Spelt flour sprouted Kamut flour, sprouted oat flour.